Waboodoo/HTTP-Shortcuts/docs/faq.md

 8. Go back to the app's main screen
 9. Click the + button to start creating a new shortcut or long press an existing shortcut and select *Edit* to open the shortcut editor
 10. Find the input field for the place where you want to share the text as, e.g. the URL, the request body or a header.
 Click the *{}* button next to that field
-11. Select the variable that you created earlier
+11. Select the global variable that you created earlier
 12. Save the changes to your shortcut
 13. You should now be able to share text from other apps (e.g. a URL from a browser) into the HTTP Shortcuts app and there select your shortcut as the share target.
 It will execute the shortcut and insert the shared text into where you put the variable placeholder.